 You can plot a simple bar chart to compare the control store with the challenger store like the one shown below.

-Or if you conduct multiple experiments, then you can plot a trend line to see the impact of hours of training on your retail sales.
+Or if you conduct multiple experiments, then you can plot a trend line to track employee training and measure its hourly impact on your retail sales.

-You can start by implementing such a simple process or you can go one step ahead and scale your analysis.
+You can start by implementing such a straightforward process or you can go one step ahead and scale your analysis.
 You can continuously collect data on the various metrics listed in step 1 and view results through means of dashboards.
-As we mentioned previously, it’s important to use the right tools to collect your data as it helps you scale up your analysis.
+It’s important to use the right tools to collect your data as it helps you scale up your analysis based on how to track employee training.

 Deliver training through modern learning management systems, video platforms or content management systems.
 Collect results from various POS systems, survey tools or your CRM.
 Choose systems like VIDIZMO that allow you to export data and connect it with dashboarding tools.